techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=244
 (118)
 Which of the following statements are true?
 (Choose one.)

+A. An abstract class may be instantiate
+D.
-a.
-An abstract class may be instantiated. b.
-An abstract class must contain at least one abstract method. c.
-An abstract class must contain at least one abstract data field. d.
-An abstract class must be overridden. e.
+B. An abstract class must contain at least one abstract metho D.
+C. An abstract class must contain at least one abstract data fiel D.
+D. An abstract class must be overridden. e.
 An abstract class must declare that it implements an interface. f.
 None of the above
-Answer: F
+ANSWER: F
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: